 Most of the time your body will give you a great “thank you” boost of energy every time you add some extra veggies to your diet.
 Most of the time this works beautifully.
 But, when it doesn’t, it’s a symptom we need to pay attention to.

-Actually, many of my one-on-one clients are people just like you - they eat a better diet than most of their friends, but they feel tired, bloated, or generally blah most of the time.
+Actually, many of my one-on-one clients book their first appointment because they feel just like you do now - they eat a better diet than most of their friends, but they feel tired, bloated, or generally blah most of the time.
 I hear the frustrated cries of “but I eat so well!!” so very often.

 There is hope - these symptoms you’re feeling are a clue.
 An important clue to your health puzzle, and once we figure out what your body is asking for you’ll feel SO much better!